mario-slowinski/tls/README.md

     remote_src: # or on node

   tls_crts: []
-    - path: # path of certificate on node
+    - path: # path of certificate on node, creates parent directory if contains '/'
       content: |-  # in PEM format, remove certificate if equals to tls_absent variable ('!REMOVE!' by default)
         -----BEGIN CERTIFICATE-----
         -----END CERTIFICATE-----